The simple answer

 Operator notes

-A serious store migration should have two checklists: one for customer experience and one for back-office operations.
-The customer checklist protects sales.
-The admin checklist protects the team after launch.
+In our experience, a serious store migration needs two checklists: one for the customer experience and one for back-office operations.
+The customer checklist protects sales; the admin checklist protects the team after launch.
+The migrations that hurt are the ones where checkout “worked” on launch day but order history, tax rules, or shipping zones quietly came across wrong.

 - Export products and review variants before importing.